FriedbergLab/GOThresher/README.md

 1. ```$ gothresher -cprot 100 -i ExampleData/goa_exampleYeast.gaf ExampleData/goa_exampleDicty.gaf -a C -WCTHRESHp 2 -recal 1```

 This command reads two input files - one for yeast and the other for dicty.
 The `-a C` selects the annotations which are only "CCO".
-The `-WCTHRESHp` argument specifies that the Wyatt Clark Threshold is a 2 percentile, which means all annotations having a Wyatt Clark Information content below 2% will be removed.
+The `-WCTHRESHp` argument specifies that the Wyatt Clark Threshold is 2 percent, which means all annotations having a Wyatt Clark Information content below 2% will be removed.
 Instead of providing a percentage value, user can also provide a threshold value using the argument `-WCTHRESH`.
 In addition to that, those annotations will be removed which